KestrelInstitute/Specware/README.txt

-Specware README file (updated January, 2014).
+Specware README.txt file (updated January, 2014).

 Welcome to Specware!

+(NOTE: By using Specware, you agree to the license in SpecwareLicense.txt.)

 Specware runs on Linux, Mac OS X, and Windows.
 (The Linux and Mac versions may be more robust.)